jeffreyxparker/jeffreyxparker.github.io/_posts/2017-09-08-4-rules-of-rescue.markdown

 twt-card-type:  "summary_large_image"
 ---

 For a couple of summers, I was a guide at an Alaskan zip line course serving mostly cruise ship passengers.
 This was the perfect summer gig for a young college student in a beautiful exotic location.
 I made lots of friends and had a grand time.
 Due to the inherit risk of zip-lining cruise ship passengers in the Alaskan wilds, the staff trained extensively on wilderness rescue operations.
-This learning and training has proved to be instrumental throughout my life and I still remember the four rules of rescue 10 years later.
-I believe the rules have applications in the workplace as well and I will share examples.
+This learning and training has proved to be instrumental throughout my life and I still remember the four rules of rescue nine years later.

-I will share the rules with you as I remember them, but please note that I am not a rescue expert my former certifications have long expired.
-However, we unfortunately had to apply these rules of rescues in several situations in Alaska.
+I am not a rescue expert and my former certifications have long expired.
+We unfortunately had to apply these rules of rescues in several situations in Alaska.
+This has made a lasting impression that has carried over to the workplace.
+I will share how the rules also have business applications.

-Rules are meant to be broken and there are legitimate situations in which the rule should be broken which I will outline.
-Please take note of the order.
-Rules decrease in order of importance.
-The rules are in descending order of which rules to break first.
+Rules are meant to be broken and I will outline those legitimate situations.
+Please take note of the order as rules are in descending order of which to break first.

 ## #1 Smoke a Mental Cigarette